My Life Going South

 Shaughn spends his days plotting the revolution and mourning the rise of the Fourth Reich.
 “The Barholle Thesis”, for which Shaughn is best known, is that ‘‘good portraiture can quiet the fascist tongue.’
-Exploring this thesis, Shaughn can be found on South Street weekend nights from 10-1am taking portraiture and smashing platonic ideals.
+Exploring this thesis, Shaughn can be found on South Street summer weekend nights from 10-1am taking portraiture and smashing platonic ideals.

 Communists have no class, and neither does Shaughn Barholle.

 In his youth, young Barholle studied flute and banjo at the Moosic Music School in Old Forge.
 He quickly learned that a banjo can’t be tuned, and that the ego of a flutist is only skin deep.
 Electrified, and highly distorted, Shaughn got on the bus and followed it to its terminal, where he relieved himself in the shared water closet of the local school of art.